danieloran/danieloran.github.io/_posts/2025-02-24-what-we-lose-when-ai-writes-for-us.md

 ![Comic-style illustration of writer sitting next to robot who is writing for him"](/assets/images/robot-writer.jpg)

-**I’m not sure how to say this** without sounding like your high school English teacher, but when you let AI do the writing, you’re only hurting yourself.
+**I’m not sure how to say this** without sounding like your high school English teacher, but when you let AI do the writing, you’re only cheating yourself.

 Yes, I know, writing is so much easier now that you don’t actually have to write.
 (Coming up with a “prompt” for an AI model isn’t writing.)